Offshore Fishing Conditions

 - ✓Dawn and dusk are prime times, but pelagics can bite throughout the day depending on conditions

-- ✓Specialized offshore tackle required: heavy conventional reels, 50+ lb line, large lures
+- ✓Specialized offshore tackle required: conventional reels, 20–80 lb line matched to target species, and appropriate lures

 - ✓Baitfish movements (mackerel, flying fish, sardines) drive predator activity